Pack your bag, pack your van, pack your kids and hit the road. It’s good for the soul and your relationship.

 “Crap, indeed,” the husband replies.
 “Hopefully we can get some in Katherine,” he offers.

-We did, but, in the flurry of camp set-up at the nearby Edith Falls campground in Nitmiluk National Park, and exploring the local environs, we again forgot about the chocolate bunnies and eggs until dark.
+We did, but, in the flurry of the camp set-up at the nearby Edith Falls campground in Nitmiluk National Park, and exploring the local environs, we again forgot about the chocolate bunnies and eggs until dark.
 Yet despite their deflated appearance, the next morning the boys were pleased the furry fella found them.

 A few days after the Easter Bunny left his flattened protégé, back on the road, we were facing yet another challenge – one that nearly saw our road trip abandoned.
 Our youngest son, 15 months, developed fevers during the drive from Daly Waters to Alice Springs, so we visited Tennant Creek’s emergency department.
-Three hours later, we had the all clear and continued south.
-Arriving at the caravan park around 10pm, we set-up in the dark, before collapsing into bed.
+Three hours later, we had the all-clear and continued south.
+Arriving at the caravan park around 10 pm, we set-up in the dark, before collapsing into bed.

 Road trips and camping are nothing new to Aussie families.
-In fact, our family was just one of thousands road-tripping around Australia for an extended period.
+In fact, our family was just one of the thousands road-tripping around Australia for an extended period.
 Reports from the Caravan Industry Association of Australia indicate that our favourite pastime is making a comeback with the length of time spent on a camping or caravanning holiday increasing by 16 per cent in 2016.